Notes on the data: Health risk factors

 Policy context: Each increment in a person's body weight above their optimal level is associated with an increase in the risk of ill health.
 Overweight arises through an energy imbalance over a sustained period of time.
 While many factors may influence a person's weight, weight gain is essentially due to the energy intake from the diet being greater than the energy expended through physical activity.
 The energy imbalance need only be minor for weight gain to occur, and some people, due to genetic and biological factors, may be more likely to gain weight than others.
 Overweight is associated with higher mortality and morbidity, and those who are already overweight have a higher risk of becoming obese.

-Being obese has significant health, social and economic impacts, and is closely related to lack of exercise and to diet .
+Being obese has significant health, social and economic impacts, is more prevalent among disadvantaged populations and is closely related to lack of exercise and diet .
 Obesity increases the risk of suffering from a range of health conditions, including coronary heart disease, type 2 diabetes, some cancers, knee and hip problems, and sleep apnoea .

 - Australian Bureau of Statistics (ABS).
 Measures of Australia’s progress, 2010.
 (ABS Cat. no. 1370.0).
 Canberra: ABS; 2010.

 - Australian Bureau of Statistics (ABS).
 Overweight and obesity.
 National Health Survey: First Results, 2017–18 — Australia.
 Canberra: ABS; 2018.
 Available from: https://www.abs.gov.au/ausstats/abs@.nsf/Lookup/by%20Subject/4364.0.55.001~2017-18~Main%20Features~Overweight%20and%20obesity~90: last accessed 15 October 2019.

 Differences from data published by the Australian Bureau of Statistics (ABS):